How the Employment Rights Act is changing rules on harassment

-Harassment is defined as unwanted conduct related to a protected characteristic (for example, age, sex, disability, race, and so on) which has the purpose or effect of violating an individual’s dignity, or creating an intimidating, hostile, degrading, humiliating or offensive environment.
+harassment is defined as unwanted conduct related to a protected characteristic (for example, age, sex, disability, race etc.) that has the purpose or effect of violating an individual’s dignity or creating an intimidating, hostile, degrading, humiliating, or offensive environment.

-Sexual harassment follows the same definition, but the unwanted conduct is of a sexual nature.
-It also includes less favourable treatment because a worker rejects or submits to unwanted conduct of a sexual nature.
+Sexual harassment fits the same definition as above but the unwanted conduct is of a sexual nature.
+It also covers less favourable treatment because a worker rejects or submits to unwanted conduct of a sexual nature.

-Employers have long been legally responsible for harassment where one employee harasses another in the course of their employment, in relation to any protected characteristic.
-Employers will only have a defence if they can show that they took all reasonable steps to prevent the harassment from occurring.
+Employers have long been liable for harassment if one of their employees harasses a colleague (in respect of any of the protected characteristics) in the course of their employment.
+Employers have a defence only if they can show they took ‘all reasonable steps’ to prevent the employee from carrying out that harassment.

-Guidance issued by the Equality and Human Rights Commission (EHRC) provides examples of measures that may amount to “reasonable steps”.
-A failure to comply with the anticipatory duty can result in enforcement action by the EHRC, regardless of whether an individual brings a claim.
-In addition, where an employee brings a successful sexual harassment claim, an employment tribunal may increase compensation by up to 25% if the employer has failed to comply with this duty.
+A new anticipatory duty on employers to prevent sexual harassment was introduced in October 2024.
+Since then, employers have been required to take ‘reasonable steps’ to prevent sexual harassment of their workers in the course of their employment.
+The Equality and Human Rights Commission (EHRC) guidance includes examples of actions which might amount to ‘reasonable steps’.
+Failure to comply with the anticipatory duty can result in enforcement action by the EHRC, regardless of whether an individual brings a claim.
+In addition, employment tribunals can increase the compensation awarded by up to 25% where an individual brings a successful sexual harassment claim if the employer has not complied with its anticipatory duty.

-At present, employers are not generally liable for harassment of workers by third parties, such as customers or clients.
-However, the position differs slightly in relation to the anticipatory duty to prevent sexual harassment, as EHRC guidance makes clear that taking reasonable steps includes taking steps to prevent third-party harassment.
+Employers are not generally liable for harassment if their workers are harassed by third parties, such as customers and clients.
+However, the position is slightly different for the anticipatory duty to prevent sexual harassment, as the EHRC guidance states that taking reasonable steps includes taking reasonable steps to prevent third-party harassment.

-The anticipatory duty to prevent sexual harassment will be strengthened so that employers must take all reasonable steps, rather than simply reasonable steps.
-This change is expected to come into force in October 2026.
+The requirement in the anticipatory duty to prevent sexual harassment to take ‘reasonable steps’ will be amended so that employers must instead take all reasonable steps.
+This is expected to come into effect in October 2026.

-Also expected from October 2026 is a new obligation on employers in relation to third-party harassment.
-Employers will be liable where workers are harassed by third parties in the course of employment and the employer cannot show that it took all reasonable steps to prevent the harassment.
-This will apply to all forms of harassment, not just sexual harassment.
+Also expected in October 2026 is that employers will be held accountable if their employees are harassed by third parties in the course of employment and the employer cannot show that they took all reasonable steps to prevent the harassment.
+This applies to every type of harassment, not just sexual harassment.

-Further regulations are expected in the future (but not before 2027) to set out what employers must do to be treated as having complied with their duty to take all reasonable steps to prevent sexual harassment.
-It is not yet clear how these requirements will differ from the current EHRC guidance.
+Regulations should in future (not before 2027) set out what an employer must do to qualify as having complied with their anticipatory duty to take ‘all reasonable steps’ to prevent sexual harassment.
+It remains to be seen how these steps will differ from the current recommendations in the EHRC guidance on sexual harassment at work.

 What you need to do